Knowledge | Understanding | Rehabilitation

 Highlighting important research into hip dysplasia and both surgical and conservative management.

-Holly currently works part time at the Royal National Orthopaedic Hospital (Stanmore) as a specialist musculoskeletal Physiotherapist, where she enjoys close links with some of the country's leading consultants.
-She has a specialist interest in hip pathology, and is currently starting some pioneering research into hip rehabilitation.
-She also owns her own business in North London-Integrum Physiotherapy.
+Holly worked part time at the Royal National Orthopaedic Hospital (Stanmore) as a specialist hip Physio, where she enjoyed close links with some of the country's leading consultants.
+She has recently moved to work as an Advanced Practice Physiotherapist in the Young Adult Hip Team at Addenbrookes hospital in Cambridge.
+She also owns her own business in North London-Integrum Physiotherapy, where she sees clients both in person, but also helps people via virtual consultation all over the world.

 She is passionate about helping people to manage DDH and rehabilitate to the best of their ability.